 Your identity document depends on your citizenship status:

-EU, EEA, or Swiss Citizens: Please use your passport or national identity card as your identity document, whether you are a citizen or a foreigner.
+- EU, EEA, or Swiss Citizens: Please use your passport or national identity card as your identity document, whether you are a citizen or a foreigner.

-Non-EU, EEA, or Swiss Citizens: Your recognized identity document is often your passport, residence card, or biometric residence permit.
+- Non-EU, EEA, or Swiss Citizens: Your recognized identity document is often your passport, residence card, or biometric residence permit.

-Continuous Residence for Pre-settled to settled
+Continuous Residence from Pre-settled to settled

 In some circumstances, they just can use your National Insurance number for the automatic verification of your permanent residency.
 Thus, there will be no need to send or upload documents.
 However, whether you have provided proof of family membership in due time or have not yet done so will demand evidence.

-The Application Process for Pre-settled to settled
+The Application Process from Pre-settled to settled

 It’s possible to introduce the first stage of your application to become a settled status via the GOV.UK official platform.
 In such kind of scenario, the confirmation letter is sent to your E-mail address.
 While the site will have the updated status also.